mrtinhnguyen/smarterp/README.md

 -   **Open-Source Solution**: Free to use, modify, and extend, fostering community-driven innovation and improvements.
 -   **Scalable for Enterprises**: Built to handle complex business processes and workflows, making it suitable for growing organizations.

-**Why Choose Aureus ERP?**
+## Why Choose Smart ERP?

+-   **Proven Foundation**: Built upon the solid architecture of [Aureus ERP](https://github.com/...), ensuring reliability and scalability.
--   **Modern Technology Stack**: Combines Laravel's backend strength with FilamentPHP's efficient frontend capabilities.
+-   **Modern Technology Stack**: Powered by **Laravel** and **FilamentPHP**, with a responsive UI enhanced by **TailwindCSS**.
--   **Developer-Centric Design**: Offers clean code, modular architecture, and extensive documentation for custom development.
--   **User-Friendly Interface**: Features responsive and visually appealing designs with TailwindCSS.
--   **Scalable & Customizable**: Adapts to the unique requirements of businesses of all sizes.
+-   **Localized & Optimized**: Tailored features and workflows designed to better fit the needs of businesses in Vietnam.
+-   **Developer-Friendly**: Clean, modular codebase that is easy to extend and customize for specific use cases.
+-   **Scalable & Flexible**: Suitable for small businesses up to large enterprises, with room to grow as your business expands.
--   **Community-Driven**: Backed by a thriving open-source community for support and innovation.
+-   **Community-Driven**: Open-source, with contributions encouraged to foster collaboration and innovation.

 ### Requirements